thibaudcolas/tailwindcss-vanilla-rtl/README.md

 ### LTR-only fallbacks

-For the three properties mentioned in [Browser support](#browser-support), we only provide fallbacks for LTR languages.
+For the four properties mentioned in [Browser support](#browser-support), we only provide fallbacks for two, and only for LTR languages.
 This is done to simplify maintenance of this plugin, and because [postcss-logical](https://github.com/csstools/postcss-plugins/tree/main/plugins/postcss-logical) is a great way to add thorough fallbacks for projects needing it.

 Note postcss-logical will create styles with `[dir=rtl]` and `[dir=ltr]` attribute selectors, which will have a higher specificity than single-class utilities, and risk behaving differently when combined with non-utility CSS.